Section 37 Report

 What agencies contribute to Section 37 investigations?

 Schools, GPs, health visitors, police, and any existing support services all feed information to social workers.
 Everyone becomes a potential witness.
 Our family lawyers help ensure these professionals understand your situation fairly.
+If you’d like to know what to expect when social services are called, we recommend reading our step-by-step guide.

 How do school concerns trigger Section 37 reports in family cases?